papermoonio/kluster-mkdocs/scripts/kluster_model_update/README.md

 - `--model-id MODEL_ID`: Generate snippets for a specific model only
 - `--fix-formatting`: Fix formatting issues in documentation
 - `--api-only`: Only fetch models from API (don't generate snippets)
+- `--replace-all`: Replace all existing snippets without asking for confirmation
 - `--debug`: Print additional debug information and run documentation consistency checks
 - `--clean-force`: DANGEROUS!
 Deletes all existing snippets and resets documentation references.
 After confirmation, completely rebuilds only using current API models